The Junk Man's Adventures

 KE/KD 175 CDI testing

-Kawasaki F7 carburetor differences through the years.
+Kawasaki F7 carburetors are different through the years.
 The 71-73 F7 used a clamp on style carburetor with a plastic inner ring that clamped directly on the rotary valve inlet.
 The later 74-74 used a carburetor without a clamp and is held on via a rubber boot that is bolted to the right side engine cover.
 Both styles of carburetors used brass floats that were situated laterally to the frame of the bike.
 A later replacement carburetor that also came standard on the KE/KD/KS175 bikes had a plastic float with its pivot arm longitudinally with the bikes frame.
 The latter is preferred for performance reasons as the float level will stay more consistent when the bike is in motion.
+This later KE175 carburetor used the later F7 style with no built in clamp.

 Kawasaki F7 Wiring diagram